coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Persons Traits Missing:
+##### Persons Traits Missing

-In-case of the specific person hasn't complete the psychometry test.
+In case of the specific person hasn't completed the psychometry test:

 ```json
 {